Why Your CDN Isn't Protecting You: The Hidden DDoS Gap

 They still went down for 4 hours during a DDoS attack.

-What happened?
 Attackers found an old IP address in historical DNS records.
 The origin server was an unprotected AWS EC2 instance.
 A 50 Gbps attack directly to the origin bypassed all their expensive protections.

 Cost of the outage: $2M in lost transactions, plus regulatory scrutiny.